 Corncockle Agrostemma githago

-A slender pink flower of European wheat fields, the Corncockle was seen in the 19th century as very common.
+A slender pink flower of European wheat fields, the Corncockle was regarded as very common in the 19th century.

 Corncockle is 1 metre tall and covered with fine hairs.
 It has few branches and they are each tipped with a single deep pink to purple scentless flowers.
-They are 25mm to 50mm across and each petal bears 2 or 3 discontinuous black lines.
-The leaves are pale green and are 45mm to 145mm long.
+They are 25 mm to 50 mm across and each petal bears 2 or 3 discontinuous black lines.
+The leaves are pale green and are 45 mm to 145 mm long.
+It has been described by Richard Mabey as 'one of the most attractive of cornfield annuals'.

 Corncockle can mainly be found in fields, roadsides, railway lines and waste places as it relies on open ground to re-establish itself.
-Although it can be secured on most soils, it does particularly well on free draining sandy loams.
+Although it can grow on most soils, it does particularly well on free draining sandy loams.

 Best time to see: